Basssiiie/Cultures-Revenge-of-the-Rain-God-Translation/README.md

 This pack contains the following changes so far:

-- The first 4 campaign levels of 'Revenge of the Rain Gods' in English.
+- All campaign levels of 'Revenge of the Rain Gods' in English.
 - Enabled the available built-in English language files for various menu's and adds missing strings.

 ### Planned

-- The rest of the campaign levels.
 - The new scenario's added by the mission pack.

+#### Maybe?

+- Campaign intro/outro movies.
+- Briefing voice-overs.
+- Import English translations from the base game.
+- Multiplayer maps?
+- In-game manual.

 ## Requirements